LF-digitala-kanaler/LFDS/content/components/web/supportive-microinteractions/modal.md

 template: ComponentPage
 title: Modal
 intro: Modals are triggered by the user clicking a button.
-They have two use cases; in a “Read more”-context and signing stuff.
+They have two use cases; in a “Read more”-context and identification/signing as part of a flow.
 description: Modals are triggered by the user clicking a button.
-They have two use cases; in a “Read more”-context and signing stuff.
+They have two use cases; in a “Read more”-context and identification/signing as part of a flow.
 previewImage: /img/modal.svg
 category: Supportive Microinteractions
 tabs: